mpatacchiola/icub-demos/demoObjectLearning/README.md

 `sudo apt-get install sox libsox-fmt-all alsa-utils lame`

-Install Yarp (optional)
+Install Yarp
 --------------------------

-This procedure may not be required if the files `yarp.py` and `_yarp.so` (included in the package) work correctly.
-Skip this part and go back only if you get an error when importing yarp in python.
+This procedure is not required if the files `yarp.py` and `_yarp.so` (included in this package) work correctly.
+The two files included with this package have been compiled for Ubuntu 14.04 (intel 64 bit) and they may not work on your system.
+If you get an error when importing YARP in python (running the file `main.py`) it means that is necessary to get the compiled files from your machine and replace the one included in the package.
+The files are produced whit the installation of the [YARP](http://www.yarp.it/) Python bindings.
+The following procedure allows compiling YARP and enable the Python binsidngs:

 ```
 sudo apt-get install git cmake cmake-curses-gui libgsl0-dev libace-dev libreadline-dev